Megan Maack (formerly Donnell), Director and CEO

 With more than 20 years in the research field - five of those in the childhood dementia sphere - Kristina’s expertise lies in enabling medical research organisations to invest in the best science to develop effective therapies.

-Gail Hilton, Head of Services
+Gail Hilton, Head of Programs

 With 15 years’ experience in the non-profit sector both in Australia and overseas, Gail brings governance, project and people management excellence to the Childhood Dementia Initiative.